Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 2. Select OpsArea () in the object list.

-3. Click Create New Volume Grid ().
+3. Click Create new Volume Grid ().

-4. Ensure the Type: is Cartographic in the Add Spatial Analysis Component dialog box.
+4. Ensure the Type is Cartographic in the Add Spatial Analysis Component dialog box.

 5. A Cartographic grid uses latitude, longitude and altitude based on a central body reference ellipsoid.

-6. Type Ref_Grid in the Name: field.
+6. Enter Ref_Grid in the Name field.

 7. Look at the following check boxes: